-But for all the celebration of science as a source of empirical knowledge, the empirical basis of abstraction is rather obscure.
-How do we come to see that this truffle and that truffle are both truffles, or to classify rocks - despite the fact that every single specimen is unique?
-Biologists may fall back on the biological species concept - but this is more of an ideal than a useful tool.
+For all the celebration of science as a source of empirical knowledge, the empirical basis of abstraction is rather obscure.
+How do we come to see that this truffle and that truffle are both truffles, or to classify rocks – despite the fact that every single specimen is unique?
+Biologists may fall back on the biological species concept – but this is more of an ideal than a useful tool.
 If we seek refuge in nominalism and pretend we just made up the types for convenience, then the taxonomic elements of our sciences lose their appeal.
-But just as problematic is the abstraction of variables relevant to scientific processes and relationships - like mass, temperature, lifespan, fecundity and relatedness.
-How do scientists form these concepts and then discover theoretical relationships and formulate laws - merely from unique data?
-We'll return to the problems of inference another time, but it's hard to deny that scientific knowledge is a strange kind of empirical description of invisible kinds and nonexistent variables: abstract projections of our experience that open up windows into another realm of reality.
+But just as problematic is the abstraction of variables relevant to scientific processes and relationships – like mass, temperature, lifespan, fecundity and relatedness.
+How do scientists form these concepts and then discover theoretical relationships and formulate laws (often mathematically-beautiful ones) – merely from experiencing unique particulars?
+It would seem that humans actually engage with the law-side of creation.

 For now, lots of intriguing questions could arise – e.g.:

 - How do scientists actually relate data (particulars) to theory (abstract generalities)?